+If you would like to purchase a wristband, please Contact Us (link to the Contact Us page).
+We will be setting up an Amazon sales page soon to enable users to make online purchases also.

 All funds raised will go towards the nonprofit activities of our Foundation.
 In particular, these funds will be used for the scholarships and educational initiatives for our local Boston students (link to Amphibious Achievement section) and Burmese children we are working to help (link to Giving Back to Burma section).